SNAAK-CMU/snaak_vision/UNet_Submodule_Management.md

         ```

         This will push changes to 'local' branch in submodule repo and detach

-    4. cd outside the submodule directory and run:
+    4. Update this submodule in the parent repository to the latest state of the original module as pushed above:

         ```bash
+        cd ../
+        git add <submodule_folder>
+        git commit -m "updated <submodule> from <branch name> branch" git pull
-        git submodule update
+        git push
         ```

+        Now the submodule in this parent repository will be connected to the branch of the module that the changes were pushed to

-    5. Now push the submodule update in the parent repo:
+    5. Update the submodule wherever the parent repository was cloned:

         ```bash
-        cd ..
-        git commit -m "updated submodule to track latest changes to 'local' branch in submodule repo" git pull && git push
+        git submodule update
         ```

-    Now the submodule is detached and the latest pushed state is saved